 Returns, for given settings, the command that should be called to load the Visual Studio environment variables for a certain Visual Studio version.
-It does not execute the command, as that typically have to be done in the same command as the compilation, so the variables are loaded for the same subprocess.
+It wraps thefunctionality of vcvarsall but does not execute the command, as that typically have to be done in the same command as the compilation, so the variables are loaded for the same subprocess.
 It will be typically used in the build() method, like this: